vincentdo/practice/README.md

-I was young and foolish
+I was young and foolish.
+Don't read my code plz.